Does your team have what it takes to (literally) get an idea off the ground?

 - Decision making

 Teams will compete with each other to create the best, most effective catapult.
 But the competition doesn’t just end there.
 After individual teams create their own contraption and the winner is determined, all teams gather together to create one big efficient and effective catapult, emphasizing the all-for-one mentality.

 This TeamBonding program works best for groups ranging from 16-300+ and requires approximately 2 hours.
 Catapult to Success can be conducted either indoors or outdoors.

 Catapult to Success is the perfect team building program for conference breaks, product launches and sales meetings.
 This team building experience is sure to get your team’s ideas and team building off the ground!
-This program is unique in that it allows smaller teams to work together, but it also allows the WHOLE team to work together towards a common goal.
+This indoor team building game for employees is unique in that it allows smaller teams to work together, but it also allows the WHOLE team to work together towards a common goal.

 Have you ever built a catapult?
 What did you use to make it?

 At TeamBonding, we are experts at mixing work & play to create team building events, both virtually and in-person globally, for businesses looking to positively impact their company culture, employee engagement and retention, on-the-job effectiveness and job satisfaction.

 We’ve outlined five steps for starting and managing a remote team with a focus on building culture.
 No longer a special arrangement for a handful of team members, remote work has become more common than ever.
 Today, the impact of the coronavirus (COVID-19) has imposed work from home mandates, and many companies need to start and manage remote teams, fast.